-Fortunately, as awareness grows around these issues, parents of children with autism and sensory issues are gaining greater footwear options.
+Fortunately, as awareness grows around these issues, parents of children with autism and sensory issues are gaining more outstanding footwear options.

-You should look for shoes like Billy Footwear (from a paralyzed designer), which offers easy on-and-off with impeccable style.
+You should look for shoes that offer easy on-and-off with impeccable style.

 Kids hate hurting animals as much as adults.
-If your child is especially concerned with the treatment of furry friends, you should look for vegan and cruelty-free footwear options.
+If your child is primarily concerned with the treatment of furry friends, you should look for vegan and cruelty-free footwear options.

-Since most kids’ shoes are made with faux and vegan leather, it isn’t difficult to find these styles at good prices.
+Since most kids’ shoes are made with faux and vegan leather, it isn’t difficult to find these styles at reasonable prices.

 Lights Lights Lights

 One footwear feature that kids will never grow tired of–lights.